phillycheeze/CitizenEntityCleaner/README.md

 ## Problem

 Over time, Citizen and Household entities accumulate to extremely large numbers in Cities Skylines 2, far exceeding your actual population.
 In my example, the save contained 700,000+ citizen entities while only having a population of 40,000.
+Some users don't have this bug, but others could have millions of corrupted entities.

 ## Performance Impact